 Semi-Annual Bonus Plan.
-Awards under the Semi-Annual Bonus Plan were also formula-driven, with targets in respect of a semi-annual profitability metric and corporate performance metrics, consisting of a set of corporate milestones representing key initiatives that would support our corporate business plan.
-The semi-annual profitability metric is based on our quarterly EBITDA, adjusted for amounts related to utility and power plant projects, non-cash interest expense, stock-based compensation expense and other items.
+Awards under the Semi-Annual Bonus Plan were also formula-driven, with targets in respect of a semi-annual cash and cash equivalents metric and corporate performance metrics, consisting of a set of corporate milestones representing key results in support our corporate business plan.
+The semi-annual cash and cash equivalents metric is as measured on the Company's balance sheet as of the end of the second and fourth fiscal quarters.
 Each named executive officer is further assigned an individual modifier by his or her manager, or, in the case of our Chief Executive Officer, by the Board of Directors, meant to take into account individual performance and accomplishments.
 These three metrics were then incorporated into the plan's formula.
-Each named executive officer's individual modifier could result in no award being payable even if we achieved our quarterly profitability metric and corporate milestones targets in the event that the individual modifier was determined to be zero.
-If threshold corporate milestones were achieved and we exceeded our semi-annual profitability metric target, bonus payments could exceed 100% of target, up to a maximum payment of 156% (based on the semi-annual EBITDA metric), depending on the individual modifier.
+Each named executive officer's individual modifier could result in no award being payable even if we achieved our quarterly liquidity metric and corporate key results targets in the event that the individual modifier was determined to be zero.
+If threshold corporate key results were achieved and we exceeded our semi-annual cash and cash equivalents target, bonus payments could exceed 100% of target, up to a maximum payment of 156% (based on the semi-annual cash and cash equivalents metric), depending on the individual modifier.